Funds managing $2 trillion urge cement makers to act on climate impact

 Although funds are increasingly engaging with companies from airlines to carmakers on emissions, few are calling for the systemic transformation of the global economic system that scientists increasingly argue is needed to prevent runaway climate breakdown.

-The cement industry produces 7% of the world's greenhouse gas emissions, according to the International Energy Agency, meaning that if it were a country, it would be the third largest emitter, behind the United States and China.
+The cement industry produces 7% of the world's carbon dioxide emissions, according to the International Energy Agency, meaning that if it were a country, it would be the third largest emitter, behind the United States and China.

 With climate campaigners traditionally focused on fossil fuel companies, the European cement sector has received comparatively little scrutiny until recently.